s4dhulabs/vimana-framework/README.md

 <a name="ack"></a>
 ### Acknowledgment

-Special thanks to the guys from [AlligatorCon!](https://alligatorcon.com) and NullByte conferences who gave me the opportunity to show a little bit about the research that resulted in the tool.
+Special thanks to the guys from [AlligatorCon](https://alligatorcon.com) and [NullByte](https://nullbyte-con.org) conferences who gave me the opportunity to show a little bit about the research that resulted in the tool.